Depending where you live, you may owe property taxes to your state, city, county, school district, or other entities.

-If you have a Mr. Cooper escrow account and you receive a tax bill stating your payment is delinquent, let us know right away so we can sort out what happened.
+If you have an escrow account and you receive a delinquent tax bill, let us know right away so we can sort out what happened.

 Attn: Tax Department

-If you get a notice that your property is eligible for a “tax sale” or a “tax foreclosure,” you definitely want to call us right away.
-Same number: 888-480-2432.
+If you get a notice that your property is eligible for a “tax sale” or a “tax foreclosure,” you should definitely call us right away at the same number: 888-480-2432.